Code-Institute-Submissions/Professional-Training-Development/README.md

 	* Code writing and staging.
 Went over to Visual Studio Code for improved coding ease, performance, and stability (used Repl-it~ and GitHub first).
 * [LiveServer for Visual Code Studio](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer)
 	* This is the local Web Server used for development and testing, running as an add-on to Visual Studio Code.

+### Documentation Tools
 * [MacDown](https://macdown.uranusjr.com/)
 	* Using this application to write this documentation in MarkDown.
 * [Balsamiq](https://balsamiq.com/)
 	* Using this application to create website wireframes and mockups.

+### Acknowledgements and Attributions of Used Features and Functions
 * [Google Fonts: Raleway](https://fonts.googleapis.com/css?family=Raleway%7C&display=swap)
 	* Using this font in different sizes for all text.
 * [FontAwesome CDN](https://stackpath.bootstrapcdn.com/font-awesome/4.7.0/css/font-awesome.min.css)
-	* Using FontAwesome font icons to add visual elements to key website features, making the website memorable and easier to navigate
+	* Using FontAwesome font icons to add visual elements to key website features, making the website memorable and easier to navigate.
 * [Pixabay Free Images: Mountains](https://cdn.pixabay.com/photo/2019/01/27/22/32/mountains-3959204_1280.jpg)
 	* Using this image as the background image throughout the website.
 * [CSS Before and After pseudo elements explained - part two: the content property by Kevin Powell](https://www.youtube.com/watch?v=xoRbkm8XgfQ)